Noeda/submarination/README.md

 `--stack-yaml stack-browser.yaml` and then navigate to `web/` directory.
 You may have to relink `bundle.js` to point to `all.js` in stack build files.

+There is also a Shake file in `Build.hs` at the root of this repository.
+You'll need it to build so-called baked levels that are included and compiled within source code.
+It speeds up loading considerably but isn't essential otherwise.